 The KiDS of NYU Langone Foundation is currently funding the investigation of osteoporosis in children with cerebral palsy under the direction of Pediatric Medicine in collaboration with Pediatric Orthopaedics.

 The Pediatric Physical/Occupational Therapy Department is actively involved in several ongoing research projects in association with the Clubfoot Center, Brachial Plexus Clinic and Pediatric Psychology.
 The physical therapists are evaluating the gross motor skills of the young child with clubfoot while the occupational therapists are examining the self-concept of the older child/adolescent with brachial plexus injury.

-Various grants and sources have funded our pediatric orthopaedic surgeons to publish peer-reviewed studies in the medical literature.
-Some of the granting agencies for our surgeons have included the Orthopaedic Research and Education Fund and the National Institutes of Health.
+Various grants and sources have funded these research activities.
+Some of the granting agencies have included the Orthopaedic Research and Education Fund and the National Institutes of Health.